Ways to pay your rent

 You'll find all the information about what you need to do in the rent review letter we'll send you at least one month before your rent's due to increase.
 It's your responsiblity to sort out your Housing Benefit / Universal Credit claim and you'll need to make sure that the correct amount is paid towards your rent.

 For Universal Credit, you'll need to share the details of your new rent with the Department for Work and Pensions through your journal.
+You'll only be able to do this during the assessment period the your rent charge occurs, and it must be done by the end of the assessment period.

 For Housing Benefit, you can share a copy of the rent review letter we'll send you but we'll let them know of all the new rents, and you'll get a notification of your new entitlement.
 If you don't receive anything you'll need to get in touch with them directly.